kubewarden/policy-sdk-go/README.md

 This SDK provides helper methods to accept and reject validation requests.

-Mutation policies cannot be written using this policy yet.
+Mutation policies cannot be written using this SDK yet.

 ## Logging